ahobsonsayers/twigots/README.md

 # Twigots

-A (unofficial) go package to fetch ticket listings from the [Twickets](https://www.twickets.live) Live Feed.
+An (unofficial) go package to fetch ticket listings from the [Twickets](https://www.twickets.live) Live Feed.

 Includes utilities to help filter ticket listings to find the ones you want!